covenanttechnologysolutions/connectwise-rest/README.md

 ## Requirements

-- ConnectWise 2015.3+, though these functions are written for ConnectWise 2016.1 APIs.
+- ConnectWise 2015.3+, though these functions are written for ConnectWise 2016.1 APIs (API3.0 v1.0.0).
 - ConnectWise API keys (available on ConnectWise 2015.3+), or API Only Member keys (only available on ConnectWise 2015.6+)

 ## Usage